Mountain Bike vs Road Bike Speed – Blazing Demons

 Why Are Mountain Bikes Slower

-However, these same features that slow a mountain bike down on the road make it faster and safer on rough terrain.
-The wider tires provide better traction on loose surfaces, the heavier frame can withstand the bumps and jumps of off-road riding, and the upright riding position gives the rider better control over the bike.
+These same features that slow a mountain bike down on the road make it faster and safer on rough terrain.
+The wider tires provide better traction on loose surfaces, the heavier frame can withstand the bumps and jumps of off-road riding, and the upright riding position gives the rider better control.

 What Speeds Can You Achieve Downhill?

-On the other hand, a mountain bike can hit high speeds on a rough, steep downhill, where a road bike would falter.
+On the other hand, a mountain bike can hit high speeds on a rough, steep downhill, where this one would potentially falter.
 The exact speed will depend on the rider’s skill and the specific conditions of the trail, but it’s not uncommon for skilled riders to reach speeds of over 30 miles per hour on technical downhill sections.

 This is where the mountain bike’s wider tires, suspension system, and more robust frame come into play, providing the necessary control and stability for high-speed descents.